-- Prioritized Request ID: A variable-length integer that identifies a request.
-This contains the Stream ID of a request stream when the PUSH\PRIORITIZED flag is clear, or a Push ID when the PUSH\PRIORITIZED flag is set. - Stream Dependency ID: A variable-length integer that identifies a dependent request.
-This contains the Stream ID of a request stream when the PUSH\DEPENDENT flag is clear, or a Push ID when the PUSH\DEPENDENT flag is set.
-A request Stream ID of 0 indicates a dependency on the root stream.
-For details of dependencies, see Section 3.3 and [RFC7540], Section 5.3. - Weight: An unsigned 8-bit integer representing a priority weight for the stream (see [RFC7540], Section 5.3).
+- Prioritized Element ID: A variable-length integer that identifies the element being prioritized.
+Depending on the value of Prioritized Type, this contains the Stream ID of a request stream, the Push ID of a promised resource, or a Placeholder ID of a placeholder. - Element Dependency ID: A variable-length integer that identifies the element on which a dependency is being expressed.
+Depending on the value of Dependency Type, this contains the Stream ID of a request stream, the Push ID of a promised resource, or a Placeholder ID of a placeholder.
+For details of dependencies, see Section 3.2 and [RFC7540], Section 5.3. - Weight: An unsigned 8-bit integer representing a priority weight for the stream (see [RFC7540], Section 5.3).
 Add one to the value to obtain a weight between 1 and 256.

-A PRIORITY frame identifies a request to prioritize, and a request upon which that request is dependent.
-A Prioritized Request ID or Stream Dependency ID identifies a client-initiated request using the corresponding stream ID when the corresponding PUSH\PRIORITIZED or PUSH\DEPENDENT flag is not set.
-Setting the PUSH\PRIORITIZED or PUSH\DEPENDENT flag causes the Prioritized Request ID or Stream Dependency ID (respectively) to identify a server push using a Push ID (see Section 4.2.6 for details).
+A PRIORITY frame identifies an element to prioritize, and an element upon which it depends.
+A Prioritized ID or Dependency ID identifies a client-initiated request using the corresponding stream ID, a server push using a Push ID (see Section 4.2.7), or a placeholder using a Placeholder ID (see Section 3.2.1).